tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   which can handle the high non-orthogonality.

-* *Max Internal Skewness* (*maxInternalSkewness* property in *meshQualityDict*) is the smallest distance from the center of an internal face to the line connecting cell centers, normalized by the line length.
+* *Max Internal Skewness* (*maxInternalSkewness* property in *meshQualityDict*) is a face quality metric, calculated as the smallest distance from the center of an internal face to the line connecting cell centers, normalized by the line length.

 * *Max Boundary Skewness* (*maxBoundarySkewness* property in *meshQualityDict*) calculates boundary face skewness using a